 Not all torts result in bodily harm.
-Some cause harm to one’s reputation instead.
-The tort of “defamation” encompasses any statement that damages one's reputation.
-There are, however, several different forms of defamation.
-Libel, for example, is defamation that is written or published.
-Slander, on the other hand, is defamation that is orally conveyed.
-In many cases, a person whose reputation has been injured by a defamatory statement may sue the person who made the statement.
-This section includes resources explaining how defamation suits work.
-You’ll find articles on the elements of libel and slander, defenses to a defamation claim, and the statute of limitations for a defamation suit.
+Some cause harm to a person's reputation instead.
+Defamation is the general tort that encompasses statements that damage one's reputation.
+There are different forms of defamation, including libel and slander.
+The difference between libel and slander is simply whether the statements are written (libel) or spoken (slander).
+If a person suffers injury to his or her reputation as a result of another person's statements, he or she can sue under the theory of defamation.
+FindLaw's Defamation, Libel and Slander section provides resources explaining how defamation suits work.
+You can also find articles explaining the elements of libel and slander, defenses to a defamation claim, and the statute of limitations for a defamation suit.

 The government can't punish a person for defamation because it's not a criminal offense.
 Defamation is a tort, however, and a person can sue someone if he or she suffers injury because of that person's defamatory statements.
 Defamation can be a tricky area of the law because there is a fine line between freedom of speech and the right of a person to protect his or her reputation.

 Defamatory statements fall into two categories: libel when it's written, and slander when it's spoken.
 Regardless of which form it takes, in order to be successful in a defamation lawsuit a person must usually show that:

 5. The statement didn't fall into a privileged category.